BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-Always remember to keep an equal interval between numbers when drawing a number line.
+Maintain equal intervals between numbers on the number line.
 They can use a ruler or a fixed scale to keep an equal spacing between numbers.
 If they mistakenly mark 3 closer to 4, the number line will be confusing and lead to incorrect conclusions.

 Mistake 3